Operator Scope of Action:

 If a group of numbers are being formatted so as to vertically decimal-point align as a column figures, e.g. financial data, it is necessary to know the widthN of 'longest' number to be used, remembering that a negative number adds one to its width count; 45 is width 2, -45 is width 3.
 In the example below the longest (widthN) number in a set of currency figures has been worked out stored in a user Number attribute $MaxNumLen.
 Being currency, 2 decimal places will be enforced, and each number can be evaluated by a common formatting:

-If the widthN for a set of numbers can't easily be assessed, an alternate option is simply to use a number known to be bigger than all likely width valid.
+If the widthN for a set of numbers cannot easily be assessed, an alternate option is simply to use a number known to be bigger than all likely width valid.
 Thus every number, including the longest gets left-padded - but all end up correctly aligned.
 In the latter example if all numbers are always likely to be less than 20, then $MaxLenNum could be set to 20, or simply used directly:

-There is no easy way in v5 to sort a list of numbers on size (i.e. their widthN), other than by looping the list via List.each() transforming each to a string (using zero decimal places!), saving the String.size of each of these as a number in a new list, then List.nsort() and take the last item, .at(-1).
+There is no easy way to sort a list of numbers on size (i.e. their widthN), other than by looping the list via List.each() transforming each to a string (using zero decimal places!), saving the String.size of each of these as a number in a new list, then List.nsort() and take the last item, .at(-1).
 As .nsort() sorts on ascending numerical order, the latter will be the size of the longest string (including negative numbers) in the original list.
 Assuming $MySizeList has all the size strings:

 $MaxLenNum = ($MySizeList.nsort).at(-1)